eduardoaosorio/oop_game/README.md

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.

 A player can guess a letter only once.
 After they've guessed a letter, the program will disable that letter on the onscreen keyboard.

+## About Style Changes

+The orginal styles have been slightly modified:

+- The font has been updated from "Montserrat" to "IBM Plex Sans".
+- Color #003b73 has replaced #3a3f58 and color #67b7d1 has replaced #4ac0d5.